TRIPURA RAHASYA

 scriptures — the reservoir of sublime truths — for the

 fulfilment of desires.
-Since the embryonic individuals were
+Since the embryonic individuals

 full of unfulfilled desires Hiranyagarbha began to think